0x09/hfsfuse/README.md

-[FUSE](https://github.com/libfuse/libfuse) driver for HFS+, based on NetBSD's kernel driver with modifications.
+[FUSE](https://github.com/libfuse/libfuse) driver for HFS+ filesystems, based on NetBSD's kernel driver with modifications.

-Created for use on FreeBSD which lacks a native driver, but also functions as an alternative to the kernel drivers on Linux and macOS.
+hfsfuse embeds and extends [NetBSD's HFS+ kernel driver](http://cvsweb.netbsd.org/bsdweb.cgi/src/sys/fs/hfs/) into a portable library for use with FUSE and other userspace tools. hfsfuse was created for use on FreeBSD and other Unix-like systems that lack a native HFS+ driver, but can also be used on Linux and macOS as an alternative to their kernel drivers.

-This driver is read-only and cannot write to or damage the target filesystem in any way.

 hfsfuse also includes a standalone tool, hfsdump, to inspect the contents of an HFS+ volume without FUSE.

+This driver is read-only and cannot write to or alter the target filesystem.

 **Supported**